 Take this course for CATS points: £10.00

-Anne is currently Honorary Research Fellow at Canterbury Christ Church University and actively involved with research in the south-east, with a focus on monumentality in the landscape, ritual performance and sensory engagement with visual culture
+Anne is currently a part-time lecturer in medieval archaeology at Cardiff University, with a focus on monumentality in the landscape, ritual performance and sensory engagement with visual culture.

 This course will equip students with an in-depth knowledge and critical understanding of major themes surrounding the church archaeology in Britain c.
 500-1550, helping them to develop an appreciation of the techniques and methods adopted by archaeologists, evaluating and analyzing material culture and documentary evidence.